Faster truncated integer multiplication: Setup and statement of results

 \subsection{The full product}

-For completeness, we recall the well-known algorithm that uses \textsc{Convolution} to compute the full product of two $n$-bit integers (Algorithm~\ref{algo:full}).
+For completeness, we recall the well-known algorithm that uses \textsc{Convolution} to compute the full product of two $n$-bit integers (Algorithm~\ref{algo:full} below).
 It depends on two parameters: a chunk size~$b$, and a transform length~$N$, where $Nb \geq n$.
-The idea is to cut the integers into $N$ chunks of $b$ bits, thereby converting the integer multiplication problem into the problem of multiplying two polynomials in $\ZZ[X]$ modulo $X^{2N} - 1$.
+The idea is to cut the integers into $N$ chunks of $b$ bits, thereby reducing the integer multiplication problem to the problem of multiplying two polynomials in $\ZZ[X]$ modulo $X^{2N} - 1$.

 We will not discuss in this paper the question of optimising the choice of $b$ and~$N$.
 The optimal choice of~$N$ will involve some balance between making~$N$ as close to~$n/b$ as possible, but also ensuring that~$N$ is sufficiently smooth (has only small prime factors) so that FFTs of length~$N$ are as efficient as possible.
 (An alternative approach is to use ``truncated FFTs''~\cite{vdH-TFT-apps}, which eliminates the need to choose a smooth transform length.
 However, this makes no difference asymptotically.
-Despite the overlapping terminology, it is not clear whether the new truncated multiplication algorithms can be adapted to the case of truncated FFTs.)
+Despite the overlapping terminology, it is not clear whether the new truncated multiplication algorithms can be adapted to the case of truncated FFTs.
+This is an interesting question for future research.)

 \begin{thm}[Full product] Let $n \geq 1$, and let $u$ and $v$ be $n$-bit integers.
 Let $b \geq 1$ and $N \geq 2$ be integers such that $N b \geq n$.
 Then Algorithm~\ref{algo:full} correctly computes the full product of $u$ and $v$.
 Assuming that $\lg N = O(b)$, its complexity is